lopezpdvn/aspnet5co/pages/installation.md

 {% include toc.html %}

-The following instructions are for installing development environment on Windows and Linux, as well as for documentation environment on Linux.
+The following instructions are for installing development environment on Windows and Docker, as well as for documentation environment on Linux.
 You can see more detailed instructions that include the Mac OS X operating system [here](http://docs.asp.net/en/latest/getting-started/index.html).